 Despite these challenges, online learning has become one of the many invaluable toolkits in the field of machine learning due to its capabilities in high speed data processing and its fast adaptation to data changes.

 This is the second post in my series about machine learning concepts.
-Read the first post about machine learning styles, or download the paper, “The Evolution of Analytics” to learn more about machine learning opportunities.
+Read the first post about machine learning styles, or download the paper, "The Machine Learning Landscape," to learn more about machine learning opportunities.